solita/solita.github.com/_posts/2022-04-20-reinforcement-learning.md

 - I'm using CPU training mode for now, as it's simpler to set up.
 If I got GPU training mode working with my RTX 3080...
 - Getting a good handle on hyperparameters would rock
 - Some other people in Solita are also working on this, learning and having fun.
 So if we get some interesting models, we might even build that track one day, and race it out.
-- Haven't started obstacle avoidance yet, but I think that would be interesting, both in the virtual world and on a physical track with a physical car.
+- I haven't started obstacle avoidance yet, but I think that would be interesting, both in the virtual world and on a physical track with a physical car.
 I plan to play with that too before I am done.
 - I found a great way to train a model by using, instead of the current position, the position of where the car is going next - this gives better control of where the car's nose is pointing.
 But this algorithm also goes only so far - it's great to get a great model fast, but then needs to be supplemented with something else.
 I'm investigating having some memory of benchmarks to beat, to make it remember to focus on speed too.

 I hope this was a fun read for you, this has been a very fun and interesting journey for me.
 I truly anticipate more of this kind of algorithm training in the future, much much more, so it's fun to stay a bit up to date with what's going on.
 Stay tuned for more interesting dev blogs on this same channel!
 And perhaps I see you in the virtual Metaverse races somewhere in 2030 or 2040!